-Pula is the largest city in Istria County, Croatia and the eighth largest city in the country.
+Pula (Italian: Pola) is the largest city in Istria County, Croatia and the eighth largest city in the country.
 It used to be Istria’s administrative centre, but Pazin became its administrative centre in 1991 when Croatia proclaimed its independence.
 Because of its rich history, many of Pula’s residents fluently speak Italian and some other languages.
 In fact, Italian is recognized as an official language in Istria County although Italians make only 6% of the population.
-The Italian name for Pula is Pola.